chimezie/django-snomed-ct/README.md

 excluding these otherwise.

-The rendering process is mostly based on [Attempto Controlled English](https://en.wikipedia.org/wiki/Attempto_Controlled_English) but also implements its own syntactic mechanisms specific to SNOMED-CT's semantics, such as part-whole reasoning to infer that "everything located in a part is located in the whole," morphological phrases, clinical drugs (dose units), pathophysiology, specimen, situations with explicit context ("a situation involving [..] and [..], a finding in [..], "), and dose forms ("is administered via, given by, administered as [..]"). ,
+The rendering process is mostly based on [Attempto Controlled English](https://en.wikipedia.org/wiki/Attempto_Controlled_English) but also implements its own syntactic mechanisms specific to SNOMED-CT's semantics, such as part-whole reasoning to infer that "_everything located in a part is located in the whole_," morphological phrases, clinical drugs (dose units), pathophysiology, specimen, situations with explicit context ("_a situation involving [..] and [..], a finding in [..]_"), and dose forms ("_is administered via, given by, administered as [..]_"). ,